nextgis/ngf-tutorial/tutorials/5_2_vector_selection/README.md

 ## Theory

-Highlight the geometry when mouse clicking - a very common task when developing web gis applications.
+Highlight the geometry on mouse click is a very common task when developing web gis applications.
 It's very easy to do this in NgwMap.
 You just need to specify the `selectable` option when creating a vector layer.
 You should also specify the `selectedPaint` option - style to which the geometry will change when it becomes selected (configured like `paint`, see [5_1_vector_painting](../5_1_vector_painting)).